 - Make the link between the information you collect and analyse, and the evaluation process

-If you would like to pre-order a copy then you can do that here!
+If you would like to order a copy of the book, then you can do that here!

 With 6 weeks to go until my book “How not to Waste Your Money on Training” is published, I will be sharing excerpts each week to give you a flavour of what to expect.